To get the latest and most quality design resources!

 As a matter of fact, a good tool like Mockplus iDoc can be an excellent solution for tiresome workflow.
 It connects your entire product design workflow with a bunch of smart and useful features:

 • It helps designers export designs in one click from Sketch, Adobe XD and Adobe Photoshop.
-What’s more, designers can handoff designs with accurate assets, specs, code snippets, without no user input.
-Also, we can collet and organize styleguides automatically to build team’s design repository.
+What’s more, designers can handoff designs with accurate assets, specs, code snippets, without any user input.
+Also, we can collect and organize styleguides automatically to build the team’s design repository.

 • It helps developers auto-generate development resources and download only selected or all assets.
 Above all, users can get ready-to-use code snippets and see duplicated design elements in just one click.